Petchabun

 In general, what are the pickings like for an EFL teacher?

 Pretty good.
-It's off the beaten path so there is not too much competition.
+It's off the beaten track so there is not too much competition.
 It has quite a few government schools along with one private school and three universities.
-Salaries will range from 28,000-40,000 baht a month depending on experience and qualifications.
+Salaries will generally range from 28,000-40,000 baht a month depending on your experience and qualifications.

 How far from Bangkok or civilization?